kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 A conversion webhook must not mutate anything inside of `metadata` of the converted object other than `labels` and `annotations`.
 Attempted changes to `name`, `UID` and `namespace` are rejected and fail the request which caused the conversion.
-All other changes are just ignored.
+All other changes are ignored.

 ### Deploy the conversion webhook service